cscott/TurtleScript/README.rst

    Most existing code would be unaffected by the presence of additional properties of Function objects, and most naive user code will not need to access these properties.

-5. Support ``yield``.

-   `Generators/yield`_ are a powerful language extension, especially when implementing asynchronous computation.
-They are implemented in the Mozilla JavaScript engines, but not in Webkit or V8.
-It would be helpful to be able to use ``yield``, even when running in these other browsers.

-   The importance of this feature depends on the details of the event model we adopt.
-Adding ``yield`` introduces an incompatibility with ECMAScript 5 browsers, but not with Mozilla JavaScript engines.

 6. A hidden property mechanism for objects.